joftius/habits/README.md

 - [x] Bit of intro story about why I wrote this and why anyone should care and read this instead of literally any random linkedin post
 - [ ] Priorities may not need to be tracked, think about added value of tracking

-[^1]: I’ve combined and simplified some ideas including goal hierarchy and other tips from [Stronger By Science](https://www.strongerbyscience.com/goal-setting/), making the goal hierarchy about values and actions based on [Acceptance and Commitment Therapy](https://en.wikipedia.org/wiki/Acceptance_and_commitment_therapy#Core_principles) (h/t also to [Diana Hill and Katie Bowman](https://drdianahill.com/captivate-podcast/how-to-move-your-body-more-nutritiously-with-katy-bowman/), and habit tracking and other tips from [James Clear](https://jamesclear.com/habit-tracker).

-[^2]: Basically trying to manage work-life balance in an academic career, a decade of maintaining rigorous exercise habits, and some more recent successes with reading and journaling.

 ### System overview